jleben/drum-transcription-website/index.md

-Moreover, this program may also perform a statistical evaluation of the success of drum hit detection, if provided another CSV or MIDI file to serve as ground truth to compare the audio processor's output with.
+Moreover, this program may also perform a statistical evaluation of the success of drum hit detection, if provided another CSV or MIDI file to serve as ground truth to compare the audio processor\'s output with.
 This can be the result of annotation of the drum recording in a DAW.
 However, for highly controlled testing of the system, it is typical to create MIDI scores first and then synthesize them into audio to process using the system.